Tim Fuller (racing driver): Racing career

-Tim Fuller began racing in 1988 in the pure stock class at the Can-Am Speedway in LaFargeville, New York.
+Fuller began racing in 1988 in the pure stock class at the Can-Am Speedway in LaFargeville, New York.
 Since progressing to the Modified division, he has competed and been victorious at the east coast race tracks from Florida to Canada, including Brewerton Speedway, Fonda Speedway, Frogtown Speedway near Hogansburg, Utica-Rome Speedway in Vernon, and Weedsport Speedway, all in New York; Brockville Speedway and Cornwall Motor Speedway in Ontario; Hagerstown Speedway, Maryland; Bridgeport Speedway, New Jersey; Lernerville Speedway, Pennsylvania; and Volusia Speedway Park in Florida.

 Fuller won the Super Dirt Week main event in 2004 at the Syracuse Mile, and won the companion 358 modified title twice, first in 2005 at Syracuse, and then in 2016 at the Oswego Speedway.
 He claimed the Mr. DIRT overall Modified crown in 2005.

-In 2007 Fuller turned his attention to the Late Model cars claiming the World of Outlaw Rookie of the Year, and winning at least 19 class events over the succeeding years.
+In 2007, Fuller turned his attention to the Late Model cars claiming the World of Outlaw Rookie of the Year, and winning at least 19 class events over the succeeding years.

-Tim Fuller was inducted into the Northeast Dirt Modified Hall of Fame in 2023.
+Fuller was inducted into the Northeast Dirt Modified Hall of Fame in 2023.